 All kerbside bins are collected by the Shire’s contractor, Warren Blackwood Waste.
 For all bin repairs and missed bin collections please contact 1800 049 193.

 Households in the kerbside bin service area have a 3-Bin system for Rubbish, Recycling and Organic waste.
 Organics bins are collected weekly, while rubbish and recycling bins are collected fortnightly on an alternate basis.
 Refer to the Bin Collection Calendar for collection weeks and the Kerbside Bin Information Booklet for details on what can be put in each bin.

-Residents can collect four free rolls of compostable bags to help separate waste and use their organics bin.
-Coupons are included on the issued 2016-2017 Kerbside Bin Collection Calendars.
-Additional rolls of compostable bags as well as handy kitchen caddys can be purchased from the Shire Office, some supermarkets and online stores.
+Residents can collect four free rolls of compostable bags from either the administration office or library to help separate waste and use their organics bin.
+Coupons for these bags are included on the issued Kerbside Bin Collection Calendars.
+Additional rolls of compostable bags can be purchased from the Shire Office, some supermarkets and online stores.
+Handy bin caddies cost $6.00, and can be purchased from the administration office and library.
 Did you know?
 Only compostable bags are suitable to use in organics bins as plastic, biodegradable and degradable bags won’t break down into compost.
 Look for the compostable logo and refer to the Bag Poster for more details.

 What happens to my rubbish??

 RUBBISH – all rubbish collected in plain green or red lidded bins is landfilled at the Shire’s landfill site.

 RECYCLING – recycling (yellow lidded bins) is taken to a receival facility in Picton and then transported to Suez’s Materials Recovery Facility in Perth.
 Here it is sorted into different streams and sent for making into new products.
 More information about the recycling process can be found here.